 Geographic Dispersion: The RAF does not apply to funds primarily serving Persons with Disabilities.
-However, the HTF Rule promotes geographic dispersion to ensure that all rural and urban subregions have an opportunity to access funds before they must compete on a first-come, first-served basis with the rest of the state.
+However, the Texas HTF Rule promotes geographic dispersion to ensure that all rural and urban subregions have an opportunity to access funds before they must compete on a first-come, firstserved basis with the rest of the state.

-Each year of the biennium, each state region will receive at least \$100,000 (enough for five fully funded activities).
-The remaining funds shall be released geographically over time as prescribed by the HTF Rule.
-Over the course of the biennium, any additional funds beyond the original program allocations that derive from HTF loan repayments, interest earnings, deobligations, and other HTF funds in excess of those funds required under Rider 8 (see page 4 of this plan) may be made available statewide, and not geographically dispersed.
+Each year of the biennium, each state region will receive at least \$100,000 (enough for four fully funded activities).
+The remaining funds shall be released geographically over time as prescribed by the Texas HTF Rule.
+Over the course of the biennium, any additional funds beyond the original program allocations that derive from Texas HTF loan repayments, interest earnings, deobligations, and other Texas HTF funds in excess of those funds required under Rider 8 (see page 4 of this plan) may be programmed to the current NOFA or made available statewide, and not geographically dispersed.